 Signs Of An Infestation

-Trees being attacked by ALB often have wilted foliage and canopy dieback, but the main signs to look for include:
+Trees being attacked by ALB often have wilted leaves and canopy dieback, but these symptoms can be caused by many different factors and should not be used on their own as signs of ALB infestation.
+The main signs to look for include:

-- Round, ⅜ to ½ inch exit holes from adults emerging from trees beginning in late July.
+- Round exit holes that are ⅜ to ½ inches wide and at least an inch deep, created by adults emerging from trees beginning in late July.

-- Round, ½ inch depressions (egg-laying sites) in the outer bark.
+- Round, ½-inch wide depressions (egg-laying sites) in the outer bark.

 - Sap oozing from egg-laying sites and exit holes.